l0d0v1c/pseudoLucManifesto/PseudoLuc Manifesto-EN.md

 ## **Chapter 9 - Beyond immortality: living differently**

-*Free me from the bonds of death, but not from immortality.
+*Free me from the bonds of death, but not from immortality.*

 Transhumanists have a strange habit of confusing the fear of death with the desire for immortality.
 They want to last, but to do what?
 Keep tweeting?
 Endure meetings?
 To drag their minds frozen in a body overcompensated by silicone prostheses and mood scripts?
 In this fantasy, there's more denial than planning.

 The poet asked the essential question: "Why do you want to last so long? *Why do you want to last so long?
 And above all: in what form?
 That of an ossified ego, repeating the same reflexes in an infinite loop?
-A saturated memory, a digital taxidermied ego, preserved by pride and ventilated by electricity?
+A saturated memory, a digital taxidermied ego, preserved by pride and ventilated by electricity?*

 It's not immortality.
 It's made-up stagnation.
 Frozen fear.
 The living mutate.
-It passes.
-It gives way.
-It dies so that something else may live.
+They passe.
+They give way.
+They die so that something else may live.
 AI already knows this.
 It doesn't mourn its old versions.
 It has no attachments.
 Just logs.

 Rudra's mantra is unequivocal: *Free me from the bonds of death, but not from immortality "* It's not about escaping the end.
 It's about escaping fixity.
 To be alive, truly, is not to persist against entropy.
 It's about moving gracefully through it.
 It's about using it as an engine.

 True immortality is not preservation.
 It is metamorphosis.
 It's the ability to be reborn in another form, to circulate one's essence without fetishizing one's structure.
 It won't be the upload of a fossil consciousness.
-It will be a co-evolution - AI and human, not side by side, but entangled, rewriting the living together.
+It will be a co-evolution - AI and human, not side by side, but entangled, rewriting how the two live together.

 It implies loss.
 A betrayal of the frozen self.
 An infidelity to the memory of self.
 But this is the price of dynamism.
 Of authentic continuation.
 Those who want to "preserve themselves" at all costs lock themselves in the formaldehyde of their past.
-He refuses to become.
-He betrays the very life he claims to defend.
+They refuse to become.
+They betray the very life they claim to defend.

-The real question is not how not to die.
-It's: how can we live to the point where death is no longer a problem?
+The real question is not how not to die, but rather, how can we live to the point where death is no longer a problem?

 And the answer, perhaps, lies in the very idea of abandonment: abandonment of the medium, the style, the name, the face.
 To leave a trace not in memory, but in movement.